 Kami N. Chavis

-R. Hugh and Nolie Haynes Professor of Law and Director of the W&M Center of Criminal Justice Policy and Reform
+R. Hugh and Nolie Haynes Professor of Law and Director of the W&M Center for Criminal Justice Policy and Reform

 Areas of Specialization

 Civil Rights Law; Criminal Law & Procedure; Innocence & Justice; Juries; Policing & Police Accountability; Prisons & Prisoners; Public Interest Law & Policy; State and Local Government

 Criminal Law; Professional Development; Professional Responsibility; Criminal Procedure Survey; Criminal Procedure: Investigation; Criminal Procedure: Adjudication; Perspectives on Law Enforcement: Policing and Prosecutorial Accountability; Criminal Procedure: Selected Topics